Species-8572/PojavLauncher/README.md

 # PojavLauncher
-for Mr_bob because he is incompotent
+For Mr_bob because he is incompotent

 Here's a more detailed breakdown:

 1. Enable Unknown Sources

 - Go to your device's Settings app.